kartikshankar-nyc/peerconnect/PHASE1_COMPLETE.md

 - ✅ **Prioritizes privacy** (anonymous by design)
 - ✅ **Drives social good** (mental health support, community building)

-**PeerNexus is ready for user testing and can be deployed to production immediately!**
+**PeerConnect is ready for user testing and can be deployed to production immediately!**

 ## 🚀 **Ready to Launch?**